 - Careful preparation of an appropriate budget

 Deadline and Dates

-The final project report will be due by May 1, 2016.
+The final project report will be due by May 1.
 To provide additional recognition for the project, the final report should be submitted as a narrative (300-800 words) or a video (2-3 minutes) suitable for posting on the Society's blog.
 A separate final budget should be submitted illustrating how project funds were spent.
 Questions about your final report should be directed to email@example.com.
 Failure to submit the final project report will jeopardize a chapter's chance of winning future grants.
-Award winners will be recognized at the annual convention in March 2016.
+Award winners will be recognized at the Sigma Tau Delta annual convention.